fishjam/LogViewer/README.md

 # 中文用户请点击 [中文说明](README_CN.md)

 # LogViewer
   - This is a general log viewer.
-It can parse the log files by providing regular expression configuration.
+It can parse the log files by providing regular expression configuration or json format(ELK).
   - It supports several log format, such as spring-boot, Android, iOS, Visual studio, etc.
   -  ***Theoretically, this tool can be used to analyze any log format as long as you write regular expressions for it***.